Jason David Frank: Fighting and martial arts

 Frank had knowledge of many different styles of martial arts, including Shōtōkan, Wadō-ryū, Taekwondo, Judo, Brazilian Jiu-Jitsu, Muay Thai, Jeet Kune Do, and Aikido.
 He modified the most practical applications with his own philosophies to create his own blend of American Karate in 1994, "Toso Kune Do" (斗争拳道, lit.
 'Way of the Fist-Fighter' or 'Way of the Fighting Fist').
 On June 28, 2003, he was inducted into the World Karate Union Hall of Fame.
 Frank appeared at the Arnold Classic on February 29, 2008, in Columbus, Ohio.
-"Toso Kune Do" is still taught at his "Rising Sun Karate" dojo in Houston, TX.
+"Toso Kune Do" is still taught at his "Rising Sun Karate" dojo in Houston, TX, and the curriculum is taught by his highest ranking Black Belt Sam Sprague.

 Frank was temporarily a Guinness World Record holder in January 2013, as he successfully broke the existing record for the most 1 inch pine boards broken during freefall.
 The previous record was only two boards broken, but Frank attempted to break eight and successfully broke seven in his record breaking attempt.
 His record was eclipsed only a few months later in May 2013 by current Guinness World Record holder Daniel McKay, who broke twelve boards during his attempt.